2021 Chesham and Amersham by-election: Writ and polls

 On 12 May, the writ for the by-election was moved in the House of Commons by Government Chief Whip Mark Spencer.

 On 30 May, The Independent reported that internal party polling by the Liberal Democrats put the Conservatives on 45.5% and the Liberal Democrats on 35.1%, a swing of 9.35% to them.
 The same survey also found 60% of Labour and Green voters were willing to vote tactically.
 Further internal party polling by the Liberal Democrats, reported by City A.M., found a closer margin, with the Conservatives on 45% and the Liberal Democrats on 41%.
 Despite these figures, YouGov's director of political research said "the by-election will be tough to win for the Lib Dems" due to the party putting itself up against a "popular government", unlike when it had won by-elections in the past.
 Lib Dem leader Ed Davey said that he visited the constituency 16 times during the campaign.

-Results
+Result

 Response

 The results shocked the political landscape, as politicians and pundits had predicted a Conservative win in the run-up to the by-election.
 John Curtice, Professor of Politics at the University of Strathclyde, expressed the view that the Liberal Democrats overperformed and compared the by-election to the 1991 Ribble Valley by-election, in which the Liberal Democrats gained a Conservative seat because of local issues.
-He relayed some locals were "hearing the Conservatives talking endlessly, talking about 'leveling up' – wondering really, well what is, quite, in it for us?"
+He relayed some locals were "hearing the Conservatives talking endlessly, talking about 'levelling up' – wondering really, well what is, quite, in it for us?"
 Some commentators suggested the result may indicate wider difficulties for the Conservative Party across the south of England, drawing comparisons to the Labour Party's problems holding on to many of its older bases of support.

 This was the lowest ever share of the vote in a Westminster election by a Labour Party candidate.